zahur76/dj-rest_auth/README.md

 Notes: The email confirmation view does not exist with dj-rest-auth so it must me redirected to the django-allauth or custom template made.

+# Logout

+Delete Token from client side since token is stateless